ipfs-inactive/interface-js-ipfs-core/API/dag/README.md

 ##### `Go` **WIP**

-##### `JavaScript` - ipfs.dag.tree(cid[, options], callback)
+##### `JavaScript` - ipfs.dag.tree(cid [, path, options], callback)

 - `cid` - can be one of the following:
   - a [CID](https://github.com/ipfs/js-cid) instance.
   - a CID in its String format (i.e: zdpuAkxd9KzGwJFGhymCZRkPCXtBmBW7mB2tTuEH11HLbES9Y)
   - a CID in its String format concatenated with the path to be resolved
+- `path` - the path to be resolved.
+Optional.
 - `options` - a object that might contain the following values:
-  - `stream` - bool - if set to true, it will return a Node.js Readable Stream.
-  - `pull` - bool - if set to true, it will return a pull-stream.
-  - `localResolve` - bool - if set to true, it will avoid resolving through different objects.
+  - `recursive` - bool - if set to true, it will follow the links and continuously run tree on them, returning all the paths in the graph.
+  - `level`- Number - the level of nestness we want to fetch paths.
+A level is an hop from one node to another node.

-`callback` must follow `function (err, result) {}` signature, where `err` is an error if the operation was not successful and `result` is an Array or a Node.js Stream or a pull-stream, depending on the option passed.
+`callback` must follow `function (err, result) {}` signature, where `err` is an error if the operation was not successful and `result` is an Array with the paths passed.

 If no `callback` is passed, a [promise][] is returned.